-3. Refusing to hear bad news and reviews because this contradicts what most of your customers seem to be saying
+3. Refusing to listen to bad news and reviews because this contradicts what most of your customers seem to be saying

-Perhaps your business has a trophy cabinet full of gleaming awards for your products and services and your senior management proudly “wears the customer’s shoes”.
+Perhaps your business has a trophy cabinet full of gleaming awards for your products and services?
+Moreover, your senior management proudly “wears the customer’s shoes”.

-Naturally, you don’t want to upset the apple cart or be a dissenting voice and so you might be tempted to ignore negative customer sentiment.
+Naturally, you don’t want to upset the apple cart or be a dissenting voice.
+So, you might be tempted to ignore some negative customer sentiment.

 The full picture does not emerge and the voices of your unhappy customers do not reach the top of your organisation.

 Fortunately, fewer businesses are committing these sins of not listening.